As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Greens Ledge and Victor Head are both excellent rockhounding locations in New Hampshire.
 In the pegmatites near Milan, Greens Ledge, you can find amethyst, albite, beryl, chlorite, feldspar, fluorite, limonite, muscovite, pyrite, smoky quartz crystals, topaz, and various other specimens.

-At Victor Head, near Stark, in the pegmatites, you can find almost these same specimens, but there are also sericite specimens.
+At Victor Head, near Stark, you can find almost identical specimens in the pegmatites, but there are also sericite specimens.

-The Ruggles Mine, the area near Grafton, is another excellent rockhounding location in New Hampshire.
-Here, you can find specimens such as amethyst, apatite, beryl, calcite, feldspar, garnet, lepidolite, marcasite, pyrite, rose, smoky, or white quartz crystals, sillimanite, staurolite, topaz, tourmaline, and various other minerals and gemstones.
+The Ruggles Mine, near Grafton, is another excellent rockhounding location in New Hampshire.
+You can find specimens such as amethyst, apatite, beryl, calcite, feldspar, garnet, lepidolite, marcasite, pyrite, rose, smoky, or white quartz crystals, sillimanite, staurolite, topaz, tourmaline, and various other minerals and gemstones.

 Another good rockhounding spot in New Hampshire is Raymond.
-Here, you need to head towards the old area mining dumps and gravels.
+Here, it would be best if you headed toward the old area mining dumps and gravels.
 You can find specimens such as garnet, feldspar, spodumene, and even beautiful high-quality rose quartz.

 TIP: Rock collecting can mean anything between picking up the odd rock on a hike and keeping a full mineral display shelf at home.
 Do you know how and where to start?
 Check out the complete guide in the article below: